Ben Evardone

-Ben Pagaran Evardone (born September 30, 1963) is the governor of Eastern Samar, Philippines and was the Congressman of Eastern Samar; he was born in Sulat, Eastern Samar (then part of undivided Samar), on September 30, 1963.
+Ben Pagaran Evardone (born September 30, 1963) was the governor of Eastern Samar, Philippines and was the Congressman of Eastern Samar; he was born in Sulat, Eastern Samar (then part of undivided Samar), on September 30, 1963.

 Early life

+Ben Pagaran Evardone was born on September 30, 1963.
 Evardone was a former journalist who covered the final years of the Marcos dictatorship.
 He was also the student council president for the University of the East in 1983.

 Political career

-Evardone unsuccessfully ran as representative of Eastern Samar in 1995.
+First installation as Governor of Eastern Samar (2004-2010)

-He served as the governor of Eastern Samar from 2004 to 2010.
+Evardone served as the governor of Eastern Samar from 2004 to 2010 through two terms: from 2004 to 2007 and from 2007 to 2010.
+He was an ally of President Gloria Macapagal Arroyo, supporting the idea of the establishment of a regional government if she were ousted and replaced with a junta.

-Then, Evardone ran as district representative in 2010 and won, serving as the Congressman of Eastern Samar for three terms.
+Eastern Samar Representative (2010-2019)

+Evardone, along with Walden Bello, Kaka Bag-ao, Teddy Baguilat, and 20 members of the press, left Manila through two commercial planes to Palawan to pick up a few passengers.
+They then went to Thitu Island, the planes being the first to land there and the first congregational delegation to visit the island.

+Second installation as Governor of Eastern Samar (2022-2025)

 Evardone ran for governor in 2022; he also actively voiced his support for then-vice president Leni Robredo's presidential campaign.
 He got elected as Governor of Eastern Samar.
 He was also the longest-serving governor and he was the vice president of PDP–Laban for the Visayas.
-He later switched to Partido Federal ng Pilipinas, the party chaired by President Bongbong Marcos.

 In 2024, Evardone withdrew his candidacy for reelection in the 2025 Philippine general election and was replaced by his son, RV Evardone, who won the election.